Actindo-AG/Documentation/BigCommerce/Overview/03_Particularities.md

 ## Variations:
 Channels Attributes to BigCommerce Attributes:

-BigCommerce only allows certain attributes to be changeable per variation.
-Channels allows you to select any attribute as changeable.
+*BigCommerce* only allows certain attributes to be changeable per variation. *Omni-Channel* allows you to select any attribute as changeable.
-Only attributes that are changeable in bigcommerce are changed on creation or update of a variation.
+Only attributes that are changeable in *Bigcommerce* are changed on creation or update of a variation.
 Others are skipped.
  Product Variants | BigCommerce Dev Center

 ## Multidimensional Variations